twbs/bootstrap/site/content/docs/5.3/migration.md

 - Restores CSS variables for breakpoints, though we don't use them in our media queries as they're not supported.
 However, these can be useful in JS-specific contexts.

-- Per the color modes update, we've added new utilities for new Sass CSS variables `secondary` and `tertiary` text and background colors, plus `{color}-bg-subtle`, `{color}-border-subtle`, and `{color}-text` for our theme colors.
+- Per the color modes update, we've added new utilities for new Sass CSS variables `secondary` and `tertiary` text and background colors, plus `{color}-bg-subtle`, `{color}-border-subtle`, and `{color}-text-emphasis` for our theme colors.
 These new colors are available through Sass and CSS variables (but not our color maps) with the express goal of making it easier to customize across multiple colors modes like light and dark.

 - Adds additional variables for alerts, `.btn-close`, and `.offcanvas`.